 Here’s a better idea of what to expect when visiting Paris during each season:

-Paris in Fall – Paris in the fall will see a rise in student population, especially around the Latin Quarter.
-It’s a great time to see Paris in good weather, while avoiding the summertime crowds!
+- Paris in Fall – Paris in the fall will see a rise in the student population, especially around the Latin Quarter.
+It’s a great time to see Paris in good weather while avoiding the summertime crowds!

-Paris in Winter – Paris in winter can be depressing, but you may get lucky and witness one of the rare snow falls that happens every few years!
+- Paris in Winter – Paris in winter can be depressing, but you may get lucky and witness one of the rare snowfalls that happen every few years!
 It’s also the time of year when there are few tourists, and thus it’s the most affordable, too!

 Personally, my favorite times to visit Paris are during spring and fall – when the city isn’t too crowded with tourists and the temperatures are comfortable.